lopezmontes/GenoMus/specs/GenoMus_specifications.md

 | 0                   | Only the tonal center and its octaves are used.
 | .25                 | Only the first half of pitch set is used.
 | .5                  | All the pitch set is used, with no extra pitches.
-| .75                 | All the mode pitches are used, with no extra pitches.
+| .75                 | All the pitches of the mode are used, with no extra pitches.
 | 1                   | All notes of the chromatic scale are used, so mode can no longer be distinguished.